AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 * If a node already has a breakdown, applying a new breakdown replaces the existing one.

-* Breakdown data is updated if changes are made at an earlier point in the journey that affect the breakdown.
+* Breakdown data is updated if changes are made at an earlier point in the journey.

 #### Apply a breakdown to one or more nodes or arrows